xrusso/outcome-driven-innovation/README.md

 # Outcome Driven Innovation (ODI) analysis in R

-This project uses the statistical programming language R to help with the analysis of survey results as per the Outcome Driven Innovation (ODI) methodology described by Anthony Ulwick from Strategyn in his book "What Customers Want".
+This project uses the statistical programming language R to help with the analysis of survey results as per the Outcome Driven Innovation (ODI) methodology, as  described by Anthony Ulwick from [Strategyn](https://strategyn.com/) in his book ["What Customers Want"](https://www.amazon.com/What-Customers-Want-Outcome-Driven-Breakthrough/dp/0071408673).

+### A Quick Introduction to Outcome Driven Innovation
 The basic approach to implementing ODI can be summarized as:
 1. Define your customer and job-to-be-done
 2. Conduct interviews to identify the "outcomes" customers use to measure the success of their job-to-be-done